 Veterans in our program are required to continue their formal education in line with their capabilities and goals.
 Education must be through a VA approved school.

-We may provide a nominal housing subsidy for up to two years paid directly to the housing provider to relieve financial stress and allow our Sentinels to focus their attention on furthering their education.
+We may provide a nominal housing subsidy for up to four years to relieve financial stress and allow our Sentinels to focus their attention on furthering their education.

 We facilitate the identification of potential mentors and introductions to individuals who can assist in professional planning and personal and career development throughout the program term and as alumni.

 During the program and as alumni the Sentinels are presented with various networking opportunities to further their career path and can be introduced to prospective employers.